adhall13/pwn.college_Anuhya/Data Manipulation.md

 pwn.college{svsZALNdeu62BJEgOLxsbn5P4rN.0FNxEzNxwiMwEzNzEzW}
 ```

-## What I learnt
-I learned the second major function of the `tr` command, which is character deletion using the `-d` flag.
-This is a critical skill for data sanitization, proving that pipes and filters can be used to clean up or extract targeted information from noisy or poorly formatted inputs, a common task in scripting and security.

-## References
-None used for this challenge

 # Deleting Newlines
 code:
 ```
 hacker@data~deleting-newlines:~$ /challenge/run | tr -d '\n'
 Your line-split flag: pwn.college{Unybw9_jIEdjGGCx6kxbYoIICVG.0VNxEzNxwiMwEzNzEzW}
 ```

-## What I learnt

-## References
-None used for this challenge

 # Extracting the First Lines with Head